Using n8n snapshots for backups that restore

 - Check credentials and webhook endpoints.

-Record timings.
-If a full restore takes more than your maintenance window, change the plan.
+I record timings.
+If a full restore takes more than the maintenance window, the plan needs changing.
 I time restores in the lab and write the steps down.
 That reduces panic if something breaks late at night.

 - Export workflows and credentials daily at 02:00.